giovanniboscu/continuous-section-field/docs/model/geometric_material_decomposition.md

 geometry and participation fields - to represent members of arbitrary length and cross-sectional evolution.

-### 2.6 Note on the torsional constant
+### 2.6 Relation to existing tools and structural limitations

+Most section properties evaluated by CSF follow directly from the weighted area-integral formulation of Section 2.2.
+The Saint-Venant torsional constant
-The Saint-Venant torsional constant $J_\mathrm{sv}$ is the one exception to the area-integral formulation: it depends on the full geometry of the section through a warping problem and cannot be obtained from a direct weighted area integral.
-CSF treats $J_\mathrm{sv}$ separately through a dedicated approximation procedure documented in the accompanying repository.
+$J_\mathrm{sv}$ is the one exception: it depends on the full geometry of the section through a warping problem and cannot be obtained from a direct area integral.
+CSF computes $J_\mathrm{sv}$ through an approximation that decomposes the section into closed cells and open thin walls:

+$$J_\mathrm{sv} = J_\mathrm{sv,cell} + J_\mathrm{sv,wall}$$

+$$J_\mathrm{sv,cell} = \sum_k \frac{4 A_{m,k}^2\, t_k}{b_{m,k}}, \qquad J_\mathrm{sv,wall} = \sum_i \frac{b_i\, t_i^3}{3}$$

+where the first term applies the Bredt formula to each closed cell using mean area and perimeter quantities, and the second term sums the thin-wall contribution of each open wall.
+This decomposition is valid when cells and walls do not share closed contours, all components have the same unit twist, and thin-wall assumptions hold.
+It is not valid for thick-walled sections, multi-cell configurations with shared walls, or geometries where open walls are physically connected to a cell boundary.
+In those cases a full Saint-Venant warping analysis is required and the polygonal geometry provided by CSF can be passed to a finite-element section solver such as `sectionproperties`.

+More broadly, CSF is not a section-analysis tool and does not replace finite-element section solvers.
+Its role is to provide a continuous, evaluable geometric and participation field.
+Where the properties computed directly by CSF are sufficient - as in many practical beam and tower models
+- no external solver is required.
+Where they are not, the continuous geometric field serves as the input to a more detailed analysis, with the station sampling fully controlled by the user.

 ---